sashasochka/openrouter-mcp/docs/reports/COLLECTIVE_INTELLIGENCE_TEST_REPORT.md

 The 5 Collective Intelligence MCP tools have been systematically tested for functionality, integration, and performance.
 The testing revealed that **the core collective intelligence infrastructure is working properly**, with 3 out of 5 tools functioning correctly and 2 tools having minor implementation issues.

+The purpose of this project is to provide an external tool that will allow running multiple heavy models in parralel (like 8 gpt5-pro instances + gemini 2.5 pro + grok 4) and then helps to ensemble reductive reasoning so help models re-run with each other's cross-arguments and help deduce the best answer based on that.
+Each new attempt should run less agents.
+If there is a high level of agreement - run much less models on the second run.
+More disagreement - more parralel runs next time.
+Up to 4 possible total runs.
+The last step is using the most powerful model to assemble the most advanced answer possible combining the power of the most powerful competetive models from OpenAI, Google, Anthropic and xAI (and more)

 ### Overall Assessment: ✅ **INFRASTRUCTURE READY** with minor fixes needed

 ---